-Decide on the “Chocolate” you are using.
-I have 11 oz. of Ghirardelli chips, one four oz bar of Ghirardelli white baking chocolate and I used 10 oz. of white almond bark.
+Decide on the "Chocolate" you are using.
+I use 11 oz. of Ghirardelli chips, one four oz bar of Ghirardelli white baking chocolate, and 10 oz. of white almond bark.

 Spray a smaller crock pot with a good coat of PAM.